Yoo Youngkuk: Death

 Even though YYK suffered much from health problems since his sixties, works of this period did not show any signs of anxiety, which is in conformity with his nature.
 Even in many emergency situations, he was always calm.
 Kim Kisoon, his wife, recalled that YYK lived a life of his own and pursued his own way of living without clinging to longevity or reputation.
 He used to say, "I became a painter to live free without being interfered by others.
 Why should I worry now?"
-YYK died on November 11, 2002, and the epitaph inscribed on his tombstone states; "The mountain is not in front of me but inside of me.", which was quoted over from his statement.
+YYK died on November 11, 2002, and the epitaph inscribed on his tombstone states, "The mountain is not in front of me but inside of me.", which was quoted over from his statement.

 When he died in 2002, his lifelong perseverance and tenacity in the pursuit of abstract painting and puritan work ethic as a professional painter were widely praised in public and his funeral was attended by three thousand people.
 Posthumously MMCA held the centennial exhibition in his honor in 2016 with a title of Absoluteness and Freedom at the Deoksugung palace in Seoul, which was a third of its kind after Lee Jung-seob and Varlen Pen.
 The exhibition at Kukje gallery in 2022 with the title of Colors of Yoo Youngkuk was attended by sixty thousand people, drawing wide attention from the public.

-Epilogue

-YYK was a true pioneer in abstract painting and modern art in general who persevered a long and lonely journey of creating a unique art world with excelling beauty at the most difficult times of modern history.

-Having not expected abstract paintings ever to become a source of income in his lifetime, YYK was nonchalant about the needs of the local art market.
-He used to say, "I will study painting up to sixty years old, and then paint whatever I want".
-In fact, his painting was first sold when he was sixty years old when the Korean economy started to prosper.
-Lee Byung-chul (李秉喆), founder of Samsung conglomerate, was the first purchaser.